 Vehicles may be towed for the following reasons:

 - The vehicle is parked improperly or in a restricted location.

 - The vehicle creates a safety hazard (e.g. left running or on jacks/blocks, etc.).

 - The vehicle appears abandoned or stored.
 (A “Notice to Tow” will be placed on the vehicle.
 Fourteen days after the notice is placed, the vehicle will be towed.)

-- When the vehicle is impeding a University related activity, owner contact attempts are negative and/or the owner refuses to move the vehicle in a reasonable amount of time.
+- The vehicle is impeding a University-related activity, owner contact attempts are negative, and/or the owner refuses to move the vehicle within a reasonable amount of time.